Wille Rydman: 2023 racist text messages scandal

-Shortly after being named Minister of Economic Affairs in 2023, as the Finns Party ministers in the Orpo Cabinet faced several controversies, Helsingin Sanomat published a series of text messages Rydman had sent to his then-partner Amanda Blick in 2016 in which he used racist language.
+Shortly after being named Minister of Economic Affairs in 2023, as the Finns Party ministers in the Orpo cabinet faced several controversies, Helsingin Sanomat published a series of text messages Rydman had sent to his then-partner Amanda Blick in 2016 in which he used racist language.
 Rydman had been a 30-year-old Member of Parliament during this time.
-In the messages Rydman juxtaposes himself with Nazis and attacks immigrants with racist terms.
-On one message, when Blick had told Rydman how she would like a Hebrew name for her child "such as Immanuel", Rydman answered: "We Nazis don't really like that kind of kike things."
-On another, Rydman is complaining about Germany letting its Nazi architecture deteriorate.
-In other racist messages Rydman calls people from the Middle East as "monkeys" and "desert monkeys".
-While pondering about the heritability of his brown eyes, Rydman established: "Even if I bred with a pitch-black Nigerian nigger the child would still have a 26% chance to have green eyes."
+In the messages Rydman juxtaposes himself with the Nazis and attacks immigrants with racist language.
+In one message, when Blick had told Rydman how she would like a Hebrew name for her child, "such as Immanuel", Rydman answered: "We Nazis don't really like those kinds of kike things."
+In another, Rydman is complaining about Germany letting its Nazi architecture deteriorate.
+In additional racist messages Rydman calls people from the Middle East "monkeys" and "desert monkeys".
+While pondering about the heritability of his brown eyes, Rydman established: "Even if I bred with a pitch-black Nigerian nigger the child would still have a 26% chance of having green eyes."

-In response to the messages, Rydman stated that he would consider taking legal action against the newspaper for publishing the private messages, and Prime Minister Petteri Orpo stated that the messages were "inappropriate" but that "the government's work is what needs to be taken care of."
+In response to the messages, Rydman stated that he would consider taking legal action against the newspaper for publishing the private messages, on the other hand, Prime Minister Petteri Orpo stated that the messages were "inappropriate" but that "the government's work is what needs to be taken care of."

 Yaron Nadbornik, President of the Central Council of Jewish Communities in Finland, expressed support for Rydman and called him a "friend of the community".

-Blick, a lawyer and a NCP member was one of the women interviewed for the June 2022 Helsingin Sanomat article.
+Blick, a lawyer and NCP member, was one of the women interviewed for the June 2022 Helsingin Sanomat article.
 She had also made a report to police in 2017 regarding Rydman’s behaviour.
-Rydman meanwhile called Blick's report "harassment" and accused her of organising a group to defame him.
+Rydman, meanwhile, called Blick's report "harassment" and accused her of organising a group to defame him.